 Once a loved one is receiving long-term care, in any setting, keeping high quality is an ongoing challenge.
 The following resources may help when tackling a wide range of issues that may arise.
 While they cannot address all the possible challenges that may present themselves, these resources deal with a large number of issues that commonly occur in long-term care in a variety of settings.
 We provide these linked resources to help families become strong advocates, not only for their own family members, but also for initiating system-wide changes in the long-term care arena, whether care takes place in a facility or in the home.

 Justice in Aging has updated its essential guide, 25 Common Nursing Home Problems – & How to Resolve Them.
 The 25 problems identified in the guide are common across the country and in all types of nursing homes.
 The guide gives residents, family members, friends, and other advocates the tools they need to identify and solve the problems residents most frequently face.
-New information has been added for 2023.
-They also hosted a webinar focused on the 10 most common problems & how to solve them.

 Consumer Voice has a tip sheet summarizing steps to problem-solving in a nursing home.